bemasc/draft-ietf-tls-lb/draft-schwartz-tls-lb.md

 Like a standard TLS Extension, a ProxyExtension is identified by a 2-byte type number.
 Load balancers MUST only include extensions that are specified for use in ProxyData.
 Backends MUST ignore any extensions that they do not recognize.

-There are initially four type numbers allocated:
+There are initially five type numbers allocated:

     enum {
       padding(0),
       network_address(1),
       esni_inner(2),
-      overload(3)
+      overload(3),
+      ratchet(4),
       (65535)
     } ProxyExtensionType;